Basis of estimate: Earned Value Management

 Earned Value Management is a second tool within project management that allows for the tracking of progress throughout the life cycle of a project.
 BOEs, when executed properly and with the aid of certain software packages, allow for a seamless transition from project proposal to execution by transferring data from the BOE directly into processing it through Earned Value Management and various software programs associated with that.

 Experienced Program Managers are trained to develop and implement EVMS programs for organizations requiring them as a result of their US Government contractual requirements.
-It is important to note that EVMS is required for projects exceeding a certain dollar threshold per ANSI EIA 748 (See Earned Value Management).
+EVMS is required for projects exceeding a certain dollar threshold per ANSI EIA 748 (See Earned Value Management).
 Programs below the required threshold may still implement EVMS; however, they must do so prudently to obtain the optimum benefit from its employ.
-Here again, trained Program Managers will have the requisite skills to assist organizations who wish to track progress via EVMS - even when their contracts or programs do not require it.
+Trained Program Managers will have the requisite skills to assist organizations who wish to track progress via EVMS, even when their contracts or programs do not require it.

 Tools

 A pivot table in BOEMax, a Basis of Estimate software package.

-To create a BOE companies, throughout the past few decades, have used spreadsheet programs and skilled cost analysts to enter thousands of lines of data and create complex algorithms to calculate the costs.
-These positions require a high level of skill to ensure accuracy and knowledge of using these basic level programs.
+Over the past few decades, companies created BOEs by using spreadsheet programs and cost analysts to enter thousands of lines of data and create complex algorithms to calculate costs.
+These positions require a high level of skill to ensure accuracy and knowledge of using these programs.

 In recent times, software companies have begun releasing specific software designed to create a BOE with much less effort and time and expense of labor, which ultimately is the goal of a BOE in the first place.
 These software programs allow members of the project team to form the calculations and input data and create a final number with much less effort, as the process is streamlined and much of the work is done by the internal software programming.
 The software comes with algorithms and equations that are common to fields of industry and therefore enables the users to simply select the equation and run the analysis without needing to recreate the equations every time.

 These software packages also enable the government agencies, or those that the company is reporting to or bidding with, to analyze the BOE more efficiently through pivot tables and other more streamlined features, including standardized reports and consistent reporting visuals.